The Tropical Fruit Congress is the first event in Europe dedicated to exotic fruit.

 New Technologies Supporting Ripening

-Final Q&A, comments
+Final Q&A and comments

 The program of speakers, workshops and discussions feature a special lineup of experts from around the globe.